-Based on the high-level requirements for the replacement of the Walrus submarines shared by the Dutch government in 2018, thyssenkrupp Marine Systems has proposed a high-tech, state-of-the-art, proven submarine for this project: HDW Class 212CD.
+Based on the high-level requirements for the replacement of the Walrus submarines shared by the Dutch government in 2018, thyssenkrupp Marine Systems has proposed a high-tech, state-of-the-art submarine for this project based on an existing design: the HDW Class 212CD, which responds to the specific requirements of the Dutch government.

-A key design philosophy of all HDW Class submarines is design iteration, whereby the best design features of each class evolve into the next iteration, ensuring the new classes of submarines have solid, well-proven technology, materials and standards.
-For example, the signature optimized HDW Class 212A is the predecessor of HDW Class 212CD, which has already proven itself operationally over the past 10 years.
+The signature optimized HDW Class 212A is the predecessor of HDW Class 212CD, which has already proven itself operationally over the past 15 years.
 Thanks to its unique shape, non-magnetic steel design and highly advanced combat system, the HDW Class 212CD is a pinnacle of stealth technology.
 This type of submarine is an ideal replacement for the current Walrus submarines of the Royal Netherlands Navy to ensure high capability, safety at sea and firm support of national security.

 The new generation HDW Class 212CD submarine meets the technical and operational requirements of the Royal Netherlands Navy and ensures worldwide strategic impact:

 • Worldwide operations